MasashiFukuzawa/diary-to-speech/README.md

 # gpt-language-tutor

-AI-powered CLI tool using GPT for diary translation and pronunciation practice.
-Improve your foreign language skills with gpt-language-tutor.
+An AI-powered language learning CLI tool leveraging GPT for translation and speech-to-text APIs for native pronunciation.
+Write in your native language, translate it into a foreign language, and practice listening to the translated text.
+Enhance your writing and listening skills with gpt-language-tutor.